I CAN. AND, I WILL.

 Olivia and her parents, Josh and Alisa, were referred to different specialists over the next six months.
 As time went on, Olivia began to complain of leg pain, and started showing signs of low endurance and a lack of coordination.
 After many referrals and tests, doctors determined a diagnosis: a rare genetic disorder called Morquio.

-Today, Olivia is an energetic fourth grader who has three surgeries and countless transfusions under her belt.
+Today, Olivia is an energetic fifth grader who has eight surgeries and more than 170 infusions under her belt.
 Olivia and her mom have been approaching these past events and everything in life with the mantra: “I can.
 And I WILL.”
 It’s this mantra that gets Olivia through weekly infusions and has inspired her family to find a way to give back to Seattle Children’s and the patients and families it serves.

 ABOUT THE RUN